Holy Quran, Sunnah, Ijma, Qiyas

 The foundation of Islamic estate planning (i.e., wasiya, trust, or waqf) is the Islamic Inheritance law.
 Islamic law includes devotions, family relations, morals, inheritance, marriage, divorce, and more.
 There are four sources of Islamic law; the Holy Quran, Sunnah (or Hadith), Ijma (or Ejma), and Qiyas (or Kiyas).
 Holy Quran Surah An Nisa comprises the main verses related to inheritance.
 The Hadith literature forms the second source of Islamic law.
 The third is the Ejma, the consensus of companions, is the third source of Islamic law.
 It means a consensus of the Mujtahidin or an agreement of the Muslim jurists of a particular age on a question of law.
 Under Ijma, the Ijtihad is the ability to interpret a sacred text by presuming new rulings to analyze and provide opinions for new situations.
 The Ijtihad makes Islamic law relevant to all times and eras.
 A person that analyzes details of Islamic practices from primary sources is called a Mujtahid who has the ability of Ijtihad.
 A Mujtahid must be competent in Arabic and knowledgeable in the Holy Quran and Sunnah.
 He must also be trustworthy, righteous, pious, and reliable.
-And the fourth, the Qiyas, the analogical deductions, which is the last source of Islamic law when the other three sources are unavailable.
-Qiyas is a process of deduction by which the law of a text is applied to situations which though not covered by the language, are governed by the reason of the text.
+And the fourth is the Qiyas, the analogical deductions, which is the last source of Islamic law when the other three sources are unavailable.
+Qiyas is a process of deduction by which the law of a text is applied to situations that though not covered by the language, are governed by reason of the text.

 You should note two important things regarding inheritance described under Holy Quran.
 First, Inheritance was introduced to alleviate the position of women by giving them Inheritance rights.
 The fourth chapter refers to "Surah An Nisa," which means "The Women."
 Second, there are fixed shares (i.e., one-half if Single, two-thirds if Multiple) for Daughters but not for Sons.
 Sons receive residue jointly with Daughters or receive residue as an independent when Daughters are absent.
 There is a Hikmah (i.e., wisdom) that Sons can never be deprived of share even though he is residuary.